- The Age of Enlightenment shaped the ideals of liberty and freedom held by the United States Founding Fathers.

 Voltaire (1694 – 1778) was a French Enlightenment writer best known for his work “Candide, or Optimism” (1759), a satirical account that criticised social conventions.
 He is best known for promoting Republican ideals owing to his critique of the absolute monarchy of France.

-Thomas Paine (1737 – 1809) was a writer and political philosopher whose pamphlet Common Sense and Crisis influenced the American Revolution.
-He was acclaimed and suffered critics because of his works, which included Rights of Man, a defense of the French Revolution and republican principles; and The Age of Reason, an exposition of the place of religion in society.
+Thomas Paine (1737 – 1809) was a writer and political philosopher whose pamphlets “Common Sense” (1776) and “The American Crisis” (1776–1783) distilled the sentiments that started the American Revolution.
+He was an acclaimed political activist and theorist but also received criticism over his works such as “Rights of Man” (1791), which was a defence of the French Revolution and republican principles; and “The Age of Reason” (1793–1794), which was an exposition of the place of religion in society.

 The Founding Fathers

 The prominent statesmen that led the thirteen colonies to demand and fight for freedom are regarded as America’s’ founding fathers.
 Their contributions include war strategies and engagement on the battlefield during the Revolutionary War, as leaders and proponents of the liberal ideas that are captured in the Declaration of Independence, and as framers of the U.S. Constitution.
 They are: